-During Year 2 of compliance reporting, the following development and environmental management activities occurred:
+During Year 3 of compliance reporting, the following development and environmental management activities occurred:

-- No clearing of Koala Habitat occurred in the Year 2 reporting period.
-Clearing of 2.6 ha habitat within the approved area occurred in Year 1 (see Plan 1). - Monitoring MHQA surveys of Stage 1 offset area to ascertain habitat quality of vegetation in Year 2 compared to Baseline (2019). - Annual weed mapping targeting Weeds of National Significant (WONS) conducted by SHG across Stage 1 offset area. - Management and removal of WONS within Stage 1 offset area by Phoenix Environmental Services. - Two plantings completed across the Stage 1 offset site. - Vertebrate pest management activities carried out over the combined offset area (Stage 1, 2, and 3) by Biodiversity Australia including camera monitoring in April/May 2022, which resulted in the removal of one (1) Feral dog, two (2) European red foxes and a European Hare from the site. - Bushfire Management, including prescribed burn plans and assessments, completed by Fireland.
+- No clearing of Koala Habitat occurred in the Year 3 reporting period.
+Clearing of 2.6 ha habitat within the approved area occurred in Year 1 (see Plan 1). - Monitoring MHQA surveys of Stage 1 offset area to ascertain habitat quality of vegetation in Year 3 compared to Baseline (2019). - Annual weed mapping targeting Weeds of National Significant (WONS) conducted by SHG across Stage 1 offset area. - Management and removal of WONS within Stage 1 offset area by Phoenix Environmental Services. - Monitoring and maintenance of the plantings completed in the previous reporting period across the Stage 1 offset site. - New plantings of koala habitat trees as part of offset rehabilitation occurred - Vertebrate pest management activities carried out over the combined offset area (Stage 1, 2, and 3) by Biodiversity Australia including camera monitoring in February and March 2023, which resulted in the removal of one (1) Feral dog from the site. - Bushfire Management, including prescribed burn plans and assessments, completed by Fireland.